 The symptoms that come out during Percocet detox and rehab are attributed more to the opioid component of Percocet.
 These symptoms could be abrupt, intense, and of different durations.
 This is mainly because the pain receptors of the body are once again becoming fully functional, and as the substance is flushed out of the body and not replenished, the ability to feel pain once more will make a patient think their entire body is being lit up.

 The attributed opioid withdrawal symptoms are classified as physical and psychological, with the most intense ones already being felt in as little as four hours after the last time Percocet was taken.

 Psychological symptoms include:

 As the symptoms of withdrawal coupled with continued intense cravings for Percocet could be too much for some, medication-assisted treatment (MAT) is often prescribed to help in rehabilitation.

 Medication-assisted treatment (MAT) is the use of specific medication in conjunction with therapy to help ease the difficulties experienced by people undergoing severe distress during withdrawal.
 There are many cases wherein the severe duress experienced after the detox period brought the patient close to a physical or mental breakdown.

 Certain bodily reactions to deprivation of previously abused substances could actually lead to serious complications, which is why self-detoxification from a substance abuse disorder is highly discouraged.
-The presence of medical professionals and therapists are essential during the detoxification period and the transition to rehab, as complications could become life-threatening.
+The presence of medical professionals and therapists is essential during the detoxification period and the transition to rehab, as complications could become life-threatening.